-Welcome to UPMC Pinnacle and congratulations on the birth of your beautiful baby.
+Welcome to UPMC in Central Pa. and congratulations on the birth of your beautiful baby.
 Our Baby STRENGTH program aims to do exactly that: keep you and your baby together in the hospital, provide you with respectful care, and encourage you to care for your baby throughout your stay

 Babies who experience withdrawal symptoms from opiates are diagnosed with Neonatal Abstinence Syndrome (NAS).
 Symptoms of NAS can start anytime within the first few hours of life but sometimes do not start until five days after birth.
 Your baby will be observed in the hospital for symptoms of NAS for at least five days.
 Most babies can get through withdrawal with the love and support of their family while caregivers observe the baby for signs of withdrawal.
 If symptoms of withdrawal become severe, your baby may need medication along with supportive care.
 NAS symptoms vary from baby to baby, but if your baby is able to eat, sleep well, and be easily consoled they may be discharged in five days.
 If your baby has severe withdrawal symptoms and needs medication treatment they may remain in the hospital for a few weeks.

 Baby STRENGTH is a program that offers you the opportunity to be the “treatment” for your baby.
 Babies with NAS do best when their family is close by and able to give them feelings of comfort and safety.
 As they experience withdrawal, they need to be in a calm, quiet space without loud noise, bright lights, or a lot of people around.
 Breastfeeding is another way you can help your baby through their symptoms of NAS.
 You can be your baby’s best treatment.
 If you commit to staying with your baby, breastfeeding, and keeping their room calm and quiet, you will greatly decrease their need for medication!